Explore

 Navigating product management: Essential skills, responsibilities, and tools

-A product manager's dedication to planning, building, delivering, and iterating on solutions is what solves customer problems.
-Companies achieve sustainable success based on the strength of their offering.
-This is why product management continues to grow in influence and popularity.
-In 2022 for example, nearly 18 percent of MBA students at MIT Sloan School of Management accepted jobs in product management — making this the third-largest job category for graduates.
-Hiring site Glassdoor also ranks product management as the 10th best job in the United States for 2022.
+Product management work is dynamic and rewarding — it continues to grow in popularity.
+From 2023-2024, for example, just over 16% of MBA students at MIT's Sloan School of Management accepted jobs in product management — making this the third-largest job category for its graduates.
+Hiring site Glassdoor also ranked product management as the 10th best job in the United States in 2022.

-Product managers really, really love Aha!
-Roadmaps.
+Product managers really, really love Aha! software.
 Start a free trial.

 What is product management?

-Product management is responsible for delivering products and services that make customers happy and drive business growth.
-It is integral to a company's broader product development cycle — the entire process of transforming a raw idea into a solution that addresses customer needs, then measuring its success in the market.
+This work is integral to a company's broader product development cycle: the entire process of transforming a raw idea into a solution that addresses customer needs, and then measuring its lovability in the market.

 Why is product management important?

 If you are reading this, we bet you already know how important product management is to a business.
-But for folks outside of the field, how do you describe its essential nature?
+But to folks outside of the field, how do you describe its essential nature?

 Top